Benton’s Jewelers street clock was located at 3216 NE 45th Street just east of the Union Bay Place intersection.

 In January 1981 the Seattle Landmarks Board approved preservation of a group of Seattle street clocks.
 Some of these clocks are still in their original locations but many, like Benton’s Jewelers, have been moved once or more than once.

 The street clock at Ben Bridge Jewelers, 409 Pike Street, was removed and put into storage on September 1, 2022.
-Now the Ben Bridge store is at a temporary location, Fifth & Union, awaiting the new storefront under construction at Fifth & Pine.
-Only when Ben Bridge Jewelers moves into the new storefront will the clock be placed in front of the store — tentatively in 2023.
+In 2023 the Ben Bridge store is at a new location, Fifth & Pine, and the clock was brought there.

 Photo courtesy of the Facebook page of Ben Bridge Jewelers.
 On September 1, 2022, their street clock was removed for storage.
-It will be placed at a new Ben Bridge store when that site is ready in 2023.
+It was placed at a new Ben Bridge store location in 2023.

 Preserving Seattle’s street clock history